networkdynamics/PolNeAR/README.md

 	... [truncated]

-As you can see, the `'attributions'` key of the `sentence` objects is a set that contains all the attribution ids for attributions that involve tokens from that sentence.
+As you can see, the `'attributions'` key of the `sentence` objects is a set that contains all the attribution IDs for attributions that involve tokens from that sentence.
 Usually a sentence participates in zero or one attribution, but sometimes multiple attributions occur in one sentence.

-Of course, here, we just printed attribution ids.
-To get ahold of the attribution object, which contains information about the source, cue and content spans, you can look it up in the documnet's dictionary of attributions:
+Of course, here, we just printed attribution IDs.
+To get ahold of the attribution object, which contains information about the source, cue and content spans, look it up in the documnet's dictionary of attributions:

-	>>> annotated_article.attributions['E1']
+	>>> article_annotated.attributions['E1']
     {'content': [11: the (120,123) DT -,
       12: presidential (124,136) JJ -,
       13: ambitions (137,146) NNS -,